Weiguo (Patrick) Fan

 Patrick teaches undergraduate and graduate courses on Accounting (Principles and Intermediate), Business Data Communications, Object-Oriented System Development in Java, Management of Information Systems, and Information Systems Auditing and Control at Virginia Tech.
 Prior to that, he has taught undergraduate courses related to Information Systems, Decision Support Systems, e-Commerce and e-Business at the University of Michigan and National University of Singapore.

-His text mining research (ranking function discovery for search engine optimization, question answering on the Web, text summarization, etc.) has been cited more than 2500 times according to Google Scholar.
+His text mining research (ranking function discovery for search engine optimization, question answering on the Web, text summarization, etc.) has been cited more than 3000 times (h-index 30, i10-index 67) according to Google Scholar.
 His research on financial fraud auditing using automatic textual analysis has been mentioned numerous times in different online and news media (including Richmond Times, CFO magazine).
 His research has been funded by five NSF grants, one PWC grant, and one KPMG grant.
 Recently, he has started several new research projects, such as assessing the success, value, quality, and innovation in knowledge communities, strategic actions and firm performance in digital industries, financial fraud detection using text mining techniques, capital market research using automatic textual analysis, and E-Business success and quality metrics.